nixon-voxell/apu_final_year_project/methodology.typ

       obj: "Research Objective 2",
     ),
     (
-      quest: "What would you like to see improved in existing tools for integrating vector or motion graphics in real-time applications or games?",
+      quest: "What would you like to see improved in existing tools or new tools for integrating vector or motion graphics in real-time applications or games?",
       just: "Identify specific feature or functionality gaps in current technologies.",
       obj: "Research Objective 3",
     ),